nghiant3223/nghiant3223.github.io/_posts/2025-04-15-go-scheduler.md

 It is the thread `M`'s responsibility to find a suitable runnable goroutine so that goroutine starvation can be minimized.
 This logic is implemented in the [`findRunnable`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L3267-L3646), which is called by the [schedule loop](#schedule-loop).

-The thread `M` looks for a runnable goroutine the following order, stop the chain if it finds one:
+The thread `M` looks for a runnable goroutine the following order, stopping the chain if it finds one:
 1. Check [trace reader](https://go.dev/blog/execution-traces-2024#trace-reader-api) goroutine's availability (used in [Non-cooperative Preemption](#non-cooperative-preemption) section).
 2. Check garbage collection worker goroutine's availability (described in [Garbage Collector](#garbage-collector) section).
 3. 1/61 of the time, check the global run queue.